FirstClassTree/TimeL-E/README.md

 - **Inbar Reshilovsky** – Frontend Engineer
 - **Anna Petrenko** – Data Systems Engineer

+(We also did a lot of programming outside of our main roles)

 ## Documentation

 This README provides a high-level overview.
 For detailed information about each component, see the specialized documentation: